danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

 ## Glyph of Darkness
  - Common
  - Unlocked by earning Void Heart
- - Increases damage dealt with Sharp Shadow by 50%
+ - Increases damage dealt with Sharp Shadow by 50% of nail damage

 ## Glyph of Light
  - Epic